pytorch/pytorch/docs/source/notes/rref.rst

   The :ref:`rref` is experimental and subject to change.

 This note describes design details of Remote Reference protocol and walk through message flows in different scenarios.
-Make sure you're familiar withthe :ref:`distributed-rpc-framework` before proceeding.
+Make sure you're familiar with the :ref:`distributed-rpc-framework` before proceeding.

 Background